-The Health & Welfare Board of Trustees established a Health Reimbursement Account (HRA) benefit for members who are employed by an employer who agrees to participate by means of a collective bargaining agreement and/or participating agreement.
+The Health & Welfare Board of Trustees established a Health Reimbursement Account (HRA) benefit (EIN 47-1259234, Plan Number 501) for persons who are employed by an employer who agrees to participate by means of a collective bargaining agreement and/or participating agreement.
 This HRA establishes an account for you to use to cover your expenses to purchase health plan coverage after you retire.